 ICT refers to these as repeating price patterns — the same AMD sequences occurring at the same temporal positions.
 The concept is not a standalone entry technique.
 It is a probability overlay that makes existing setups more or less likely depending on where they fall in the temporal cycle.
 A bearish setup on a Wednesday morning during the second week of a bearish month, with a bearish quarterly bias, has three temporal confirmations stacking simultaneously.
 A bearish setup on a Thursday afternoon in the fourth week of the month has none.

-Why Price Patterns Repeat — The Schedule Explanation
+Read the Market Structure Guide →Why Price Patterns Repeat — The Schedule Explanation

 The IPDA framework explains why patterns repeat: the algorithm operates on an institutional schedule.
 Central banks, sovereign wealth funds, large pension funds, and prime broker desks all execute orders on predictable calendars.
 Quarterly rebalancing drives the quarterly shift.
 Monthly reporting creates monthly delivery patterns.
 Weekly position management produces the weekly AMD.
 Daily session routines produce the intraday AMD sequence every London and NY open.